 There are opportunities to help people in tough situations all the time.
-Divorce homes are no different.
-It is a wacky niche, and a sad or even messy one a lot of the time, rest assured these people need you.
+Divorced homes are no different.
+Though it can be a sad or even messy niche a lot of the time, rest assured these people need you.

-A whopping 61 percent of all divorcees end up listing their home for sale.
-You see where we are going here.
+In fact, a whopping 61 percent of all divorcees end up listing their home for sale.

-That's 732,000 homes that go up on the market each year.
-In every city 3.6 percent of the population in each city gets a divorce each year.
-Just in the state of Florida alone the average jumps to 4.5 percent of the population.
+That's 732,000 homes that go on the market each year.
+In every city, 3.6 percent of the population in each city gets a divorce each year.

 So if 61 percent of them sell, that's a big piece of the pie.
-So just an example, an area with a population of 50,000 people will have about 108 divorces list their home each year.
+For example, an area with a population of 50,000 people will have about 108 divorces list their home each year.

-The best part is that there is very little competition for this niche and you could list a lot of houses.
+The best part is that there is very little competition for this niche, and you could list a lot of houses.

 These will be some of the most motivated sellers that you encounter.

-This is because the hotter market and hotter economy rises divorces.
-It’s sad but it’s true.
-Since the market has gone up they're getting more equity in their home.
-People who didn’t have the equity to sell their home previously can sell it and even make a profit.
+Since the market has gone up, they're getting more equity in their home.
+In other words, people who didn’t have the equity to sell their home previously can sell it and even make a profit.

-But this isn't any type of new news that money is the one of the main driving forces between couple who are getting a divorce.
+But this isn't any news that money is one of the main driving forces between couples getting a divorce.

-Some of them are even ordered by the courts to sell, and many times there's a time put on how long they have to get it sold.
+Some of them are even ordered by the courts to sell, and many times there's a time limit on how long they have to get it sold - good news for you.

 If you get involved and offer to help in the beginning, you should get that listing almost every time.

-If you do a great job and help them, which you will, it's the type of thing that's going to get you a ton of referrals down the road.
-It’s frequent that realtors sell a home for the divorced couple and each of them each buy a house and use you as their agent.
+And, if you do a great job and help them, it's the type of thing that's going to get you a ton of referrals down the road.

 That's going to set yourself up to be the first person they call when they are ready to list their house.

-Just asked if they are interested in selling, or if they have any questions about anything at all pertaining to their home, the market or anything involving real estate.
+Ask them if they have any questions about anything on their home, the market or anything involving real estate.